openemr/website-openemr/content/blog/openemr-comlink-telehealth-release-7-0-1-2023-04-25.md

 ## How to get it:

 The module comes bundled inside of OpenEMR, accessible directly from your modules page.
-Sign up is done through the module configuration.
+You can signup for a free 7 day trial through the module configuration.
 For support, pricing, and feature inquires you can contact

 Sherwin Gaddis, Juggernaut Systems Express
 - 505 Independance Pkwy, Chesapeake, VA 23320